DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### View data for all participants who have transferred

-Providers can view data participants who have transferred:
+Providers can view data for participants who have transferred:

-* **from** a school they are in partnership with
+* **from** schools they are in partnership with
-* **to** a school they are in partnership with
+* **to** schools they are in partnership with

 ```
 GET /api/v3/participants/ecf/transfers
 ```

 An example response body is listed below.
-Successful requests will return a response body with information about the school and provider participants are transferring to and from.
+Successful requests will return a response body with information about the providers and schools the participants are transferring to and from.

 For more detailed information see the specifications for this [view participant transfers endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-transfers-get).